-These events proved to be a huge success and as a result, Impilo SA engaged a following of close to 2,000 young adults.
+These events proved to be a success and as a result, Impilo engaged a following of close to 2,000 young adults.
 The organization was able to reach its first audience consistently through social media.

-Impilo’s presence was well received, as many followers were inspired to live out the messages they were seeing.
+Impilo’s presence was well received, as many followers were inspired to live out the messages they were hearing.
 They volunteered to serve the community in creative and inspiring ways.
 It was around this time that Ndumiso and Casey realized the potential and impact of Impilo.

 Currently, Impilo has since evolved to focus on reaching a growing number of young South African adults through digital media.
 Since our inception, Radio and Television have been platforms Impilo envisioned using to reach the youth of South Africa.